 - You have a relevant degree (higher professional education or university);

-- You have a least 2 years of relevant working experience, including trauma related complaints and working in groups;
+- You have a least 2 years of relevant working experience, including working with groups;

 - You have experience working abroad.